 Should none of the offered payment arrangements as per the adopted budget be suitable, ratepayers or sundry debtors are encouraged to approach Council to discuss alternative payment arrangements.
 Penalty Interest will continue to accrue on the outstanding balance until the debt is fully paid.
-The payment arrangement must be agreed upon by both the ratepayer or sundry debtor and Council.
+The payment arrangement must be agreed upon by both the ratepayer or sundry debtor and officers authorized by Council under delegation 1.2.24 Agreement as to Payment of Rates and Service Charges.
 All payment arrangements will consider the following:

-- a) That the terms of the agreement require that all outstanding rates will be recovered by the Shire by 30 June of the financial year in which the agreement is entered into. - b) That the ratepayer or sundry debtor is aware of the costs and charges associated with entering into a payment arrangement, of which the charges will be those adopted by the Council in the Annual Budget each year. - c) A payment arrangement term may be extended beyond the 30 June, but not exceed 2 successive financial years. - d) Where a ratepayer or sundry debtor fails to meet their full obligation under the agreement, the agreement will be terminated and legal action shall commence for outstanding rates and service charges. - e) If the ratepayer or sundry debtor defaults on the payment arrangement agreement twice in any 12 month period, no further payment arrangements can be made and the debt is required to be paid in full.
+- a) That the terms of the agreement require that all outstanding rates will be recovered by the Shire by 30 June of the financial year in which the agreement is entered into. - b) That the ratepayer or sundry debtor is aware of the costs and charges associated with entering into a payment arrangement, of which the charges will be those adopted by the Council in the Annual Budget each year. - c) Where a ratepayer or sundry debtor fails to meet their full obligation under the agreement, the agreement will be terminated and legal action shall commence for outstanding rates and service charges. - d) If the ratepayer or sundry debtor defaults on the payment arrangement agreement twice in any 12 month period, no further payment arrangements can be made and the debt is required to be paid in full.

-Only payment arrangements that are for current rates and will be paid in full by the 30 June may be approved by Coordinator Financial Operations.
+Only payment arrangements for current rates that will be paid in full by the 30 June may be approved by Coordinator Financial Operations.

-All other payment arrangements will be approved in accordance with delegation 1.2.24-Agreement as to Payment of Rates and Service Charges, sub-delegation provided by the Chief Executive Officer (CEO) to the Director Corporate Services (DCS) or Manager Financial Services (MFS).
+All other payment arrangements will be approved in accordance with Delegation 1.2.24 Agreement as to Payment of Rates and Service Charges, sub-delegation provided by the Chief Executive Officer (CEO) to the Director Corporate Services (DCS) or Manager Financial Services (MFS).